pippim/pippim.github.io/_posts/2018-10-22-How-to-put-the-laptop-to-sleep∕hibernatation-by-closing-the-LCD-lid?.md

 ---
 layout:       post
-title:        How to put the laptop to sleep/hibernatation by closing the LCD lid?
+title:        How to put the laptop to sleep∕hibernatation by closing the LCD lid?
 site:         Ask Ubuntu
 stack_url:    https://askubuntu.com/q/1086247
 type:         Answer